cokelaer/bioservices/bioservices/doc/source/index.rst

    .. image:: bioservices.png

+   :Citations: If you use BioServices, please cite *Cokelaer et al, Bioinformatics (2013)*.
+See `bioinformatics link <http://bioinformatics.oxfordjournals.org/content/early/2013/09/22/bioinformatics.btt547.abstract>`_ for details.

 .. note:: Contributions to implement new wrappers are more than welcome.
     See `BioServices wiki <https://www.assembla.com/spaces/bioservices/wiki>`_
     to join the development, and the :ref:`developer` on how to implement new